-The RAIS is conducted on an annual basis for all registered apprentices and trade qualifiers in Canada.
+The RAIS data are collected on an annual basis for all registered apprentices and trade qualifiers (challengers) in Canada.

-Provincial and territorial jurisdictions provide administrative records where each record represents either a registered apprentice or trade qualifier.
+Provincial and territorial jurisdictions provide administrative records where each record represents either a registered apprentice or trade qualifier (challenger).
 For the RAIS, these administrative records are the units of analysis.

 Responding to this survey is mandatory.